-Lip cancer is a form of head and neck cancer that starts in the squamous cells of the lips and mouth.
-Early signs can include a sore or lump that does not heal on the lips or in the mouth.
+Lip cancer is a form of cancer that starts in the lips and mouth.
+Early signs can include sores or lumps on the lips or in the mouth.
 Treatment will depend on the size and location of the tumor.

 Treatment options depend on the stage, size, and location of the tumor.
 However, lip cancer is often curable with early diagnosis and treatment.